The Pre-Development Phase: How to Avoid Mistakes that May Cost You a Fortune

 Each layer has a specific role in the application, such as storing data, processing requests, or presenting the user interface.
 It’s important that adjacent layers can exchange data in a suitable format without caring about the tasks of each other.
 For example, the presentation tier should only display customer data, not process it.
 At the same time, data cannot flow from one layer to another by bypassing the layers between them.

-Distribution of tasks and autonomy of layers helps simplify development, testing, management, and maintenance of applications in a layered architecture due to well-defined component interfaces and limited component scope.
+The distribution of tasks and autonomy of layers helps simplify the pre-development, development, testing, management, and maintenance of applications in a layered architecture due to well-defined component interfaces and limited component scope.

 Pros and Cons:

 ✔ It’s easy to start.
 Generally, if you don’t know where to start, it makes sense to start with a layered architecture.

 ✔ A large choice of frameworks is available.